 We use a "flipped classroom" model for Confirmation preparation.
 While in the traditional classroom, a teacher would present materials and then send the students off on their own to work on the material (exercises, homework, essay writing, etc.), a flipped classroom allows technology to present the material to students on their own time and then uses the gathered time in the classroom to work with the material already consumed.
-Thus, our Confirmation gatherings presume that the students have already received the material for the lesson and will use the time together to discuss, apply, and play with the ideas already presented to them.
+Thus, our Confirmation gatherings presume that the candidates have already received the material for the lesson and will use the time together to discuss, apply, and play with the ideas already presented to them.

-Part One (Nov - May): Decision Point
+Part One (Nov - June): Decision Point

 Dynamic Catholic, the company of author Matthew Kelly, provides our Part One curriculum, Decision Point, which is video-based.
 Thus, per our flipped classroom (see Introduction above), the candidates watch the videos for a lesson before the gathering for that lesson so that we need not present material but can rather discuss ways the content applies to their life, might influence their choices, and shape their future.